 At one stage I sidestepped my lower foot down the mountain.
 My boot failed to find hard ice.
 Slipping, I found myself suddenly sliding down the sheer glacier.
 It was my ‘Vertical Limit’ moment.
 Thankfully I was able to swing my ax into the snow and ice and stop my slide before my safety line went taught and I pulled down Gonzales with me.
 I clawed myself back onto my feet, panting heavily, my jacket full of ice.
 On the plus side, I am closer to the bottom of the glacier.

 As we neared the bottom of the glacial peak of the mountain and the incline started to flatten off, both our guides began to urge us to start running or at least flat-footedly jog in our crampons down and off the glacier.

 Finally, the steep ice gave way to a plateau.
 We were allowed to take a break.
 Gonzales admitted that with the extra snow that had fallen between us summiting and beginning our descent he was worried about the heightened risk of avalanche on the glacier and hadn’t wanted to wait around.
 We breathed a collective sigh of relief, pleased that, a) he got us out of the danger zone and b) that he did so without panicking us too much.

 We made our back down the mountain.
 As we descended the snow eased and the clouds cleared a little.

 The climb was certainly one of the greatest adventures of this trip and a great introduction to high altitude climbing.
-That being said, it should not undertaken to lightly.
+That being said, it should not be undertaken too lightly.
 I would recommend the climb for people with some multi-day hiking experience and a good level of fitness.

-The benefits of climbing at altitude are far reaching and long lasting.
-Your body just becomes so much more efficient after spending time in altitude particularly if you are active.
+The benefits of climbing at altitude are far-reaching and long-lasting.
+Your body just becomes so much more efficient after spending time at altitude particularly if you are active.
 This effect seems to last long after I have descended from elevation.